-Love Letters Don’t Conquer All: Why the Trump-Kim Summit Collapsed
+How the White House Is Spinning the North Korea Summit Collapse

 Ron Johnson, a Republican from Wisconsin who also attended Biegun’s briefing, told me he still understands the leader-to-leader talks to be a critical component of the administration’s approach.

-As Johnson sees it, Kim wrongly assumed that he could wring economic concessions from Trump for little in return, like North Korea’s leaders have with previous American presidents.
-“Obviously he came [to Vietnam] thinking he could talk Trump into a bad deal, and good thing he wasn’t able to,” the senator said.
+As Johnson sees it, Kim wrongly assumed that he could wring economic concessions from Trump for little in return, as North Korea’s leaders have done with previous American presidents.
+“Obviously, he came [to Vietnam] thinking he could talk Trump into a bad deal, and good thing he wasn’t able to,” the senator said.

-But Murphy left Biegun’s briefing with the sense that both leaders—in spending the months following their first summit in Singapore pinning progress exclusively on their personal abilities to make a deal with one another—had made strategic mistakes ahead of Hanoi.
+But Murphy left Biegun’s briefing with the sense that both leaders—in spending the months following their first summit in Singapore pinning progress exclusively on their personal abilities to make a deal with each other—had made strategic mistakes ahead of Hanoi.

 Kim’s was his “refusal to engage in any serious pre-negotiations” through his subordinates, Murphy told me.
-“Biegun was knocking at the door, day after day, and for the most part nobody was answering.
+“Biegun was knocking at the door, day after day, and for the most part, nobody was answering.
 Kim seemed to make the calculation that he had buttered Trump up so sufficiently to be more likely to get what he wanted from Trump directly than through intermediaries.”

-Biegun, who was appointed last August, only managed to get meetings with his North Korean counterpart in January just as the second Trump-Kim meeting was announced.
-The State Department has acknowledged Biegun’s talks with North Korean officials in the weeks before the summit didn’t make much headway on the core issue of denuclearization.
+Biegun, who was appointed last August, managed to get meetings with his North Korean counterpart only in January, just as the second Trump-Kim meeting was announced.
+The State Department has acknowledged that Biegun’s talks with North Korean officials in the weeks before the summit didn’t make much headway on the core issue of denuclearization.
 Secretary of State Mike Pompeo was reportedly snubbed by his North Korean counterpart even as Trump made his way to Vietnam on Air Force One.

 Read: Is Trump giving up on a nuclear-free North Korea?

-Trump’s blunder, in Murphy’s telling, was that he “thought that by sheer force of personality in Hanoi he could get Kim to agree to a comprehensive deal, which was never going to be possible, and so instead of immediately setting the table with some confidence-building measures, he went for the whole enchilada and lost badly.”
+Trump’s blunder, in Murphy’s telling, was that he “thought that by sheer force of personality in Hanoi, he could get Kim to agree to a comprehensive deal, which was never going to be possible, and so instead of immediately setting the table with some confidence-building measures, he went for the whole enchilada and lost badly.”

 “I think Kim walked in thinking that his love letters [to Trump] were going to get sanctions released for something much less than full denuclearization,” Murphy said.
 “Trump thought that these love letters meant he was going to get full denuclearization for sanctions relief.
 I think it was pretty clear pretty quickly that neither of those things was going to happen.”

 In his remarks on Monday, Biegun credited the leaders’ exchange of letters with breaking an impasse in working-level negotiations in late December.
 But he also confirmed Murphy’s distillation of the basic dispute in Hanoi.
 Kim, Biegun explained, offered to dismantle only a portion of his nuclear program at the country’s main Yongbyon facility in exchange for the United States lifting the bulk of international sanctions.
 (U.S. negotiators had dismissed this idea as unworkable in meetings with their North Korean counterparts in the weeks before the summit.)
-Trump’s counter-offer was for Kim to “go big” and commit to eliminating his entire weapons of mass destruction program, including nuclear, chemical, and biological arms.
+Trump’s counteroffer was for Kim to “go big” and commit to eliminating his entire weapons-of-mass-destruction program, including nuclear, chemical, and biological arms.
 In exchange, the United States would help transform North Korea’s economy and relationship with the United States.
 Each side balked at the other’s proposal.

-Many experts had interpreted a speech Biegun delivered at Stanford ahead of the Vietnam summit as a sign that the administration had recognized the folly of pressuring North Korea into swiftly giving up all its nuclear weapons—and was instead pivoting to a more protracted process of phased peace-building, political normalization, sanctions relief, and rollback of the North Korean nuclear program.
-But on Monday Biegun stated that the United States will not lift sanctions “until North Korea completes the process of denuclearization,” echoing an overlooked line from his Stanford speech.“We are not going to do denuclearization incrementally.”
+Many experts had interpreted a speech Biegun had delivered at Stanford ahead of the Vietnam summit as a sign that the administration had recognized the folly of pressuring North Korea into swiftly giving up all its nuclear weapons—and was instead pivoting to a more protracted process of phased peace building, political normalization, sanctions relief, and rollback of the North Korean nuclear program.
+But on Monday, Biegun stated that the United States would not lift sanctions “until North Korea completes the process of denuclearization,” echoing an overlooked line from his Stanford speech.
+“We are not going to do denuclearization incrementally.”

 What the United States and North Korea are engaged in, Biegun argued, “is much bigger than denuclearization” and of a different nature than what he characterized as Barack Obama’s narrow nuclear deal with Iran.
 That’s why at Stanford he sketched a vision of North Korea shipping out its last nuclear weapons, the United States removing sanctions and opening an embassy in Pyongyang, and the two sides signing a peace treaty at the same time.